MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/ProjAcctCostManagement.md

 You can set up a unit of measure schedule to define the quantities that your business buys or sells items in.
 A unit of measure schedule is a group of related quantities.

 1. Open the PA Unit of Measure Schedule Setup window.

 **Microsoft Dynamics GP menu \> Tools \> Setup \> Project \> Unit of Measure Schedule**

 1. Enter a unit of measure schedule ID and description.

 2. You can click **Copy** to select a unit of measure schedule to copy information from.

 3. Select the number of decimal places for the quantities that you’re entering in the unit of measure schedule.

 4. Enter the name for the base unit of measure.
 It is the smallest quantity in the schedule and typically has a quantity of 1.
 For example, **EACH** might be used as the base unit of measure.
 The name that you enter for the base unit of measure will be displayed on the first line of the scrolling window.

 5. In the **U of M** field enter the name for another quantity.
 In the **Quantity** field enter the number of units of the base unit of measure that make up the quantity.
 In the **Equivalent** field enter the name of the base unit of measure.
 Click **Save** and close the window.

+> [!NOTE]
-*For each quantity that you enter, you first must identify how that quantity is equivalent to the base unit of measure.
+> For each quantity that you enter, you first must identify how that quantity is equivalent to the base unit of measure.
 You then can identify how the quantity is equivalent to other quantities in the schedule.*

 #### Default unit costs